briebug/cypress-schematic/README.md

 Issues with this schematic can be filed [here](https://github.com/briebug/cypress-schematic/issues/new/choose).

+If you want to contribute (or have contributed in the past), feel free to add yourself to the list of contributors in the `package.json`!

 ## Thank You 🙏

 Thanks to Kevin Schuchard for setting up the Schematic Sandbox, and writing the [Jest schematic](https://github.com/briebug/jest-schematic) which inspired this schematic.